The Printing Hack That Can Save You Hundreds

 I've only been using Instant Ink for a short while and I'm super impressed with the printer, the delivery, the online platform.
 Everything.
 I'm not sure yet which package is right for me, but I love that I can switch between plans at any time.

-Update: It’s been over six months and I’m still OBSESSED.
+Update: It’s been over a year and I’m still OBSESSED.
 I did finally upgrade to the $5/month plan, but I also went from 50 pages/month to 100.
 Again, I cannot say enough great things!

 If I can help answer any questions you may still have about the HP Instant Ink program, don't hesitate to ask.
-(I drank the Kool-Aid.
-It's the best.)
+(I totally drank the Kool-Aid.)

 **This post may contain affiliate and/or referral links.
 When you follow these links and make a purchase, I see a teensy tiny bit of money in return.
 This helps support what I do here at KAYLAteaches and fuel my printer ink addiction.
 For more information, please visit my terms page.